 3) While noting Shakespearean scansion, the five beats of a line should be counted on five fingers: pinky first, thumb last, last, last, while saying "te-tum" on every beat.
 No, I said "te-tum".
-Now say it again.
-No. You still haven't got it.
+Now say it again...
+You still haven't got it.

-4) Teacher may ask you to perform emotional recall even while claiming this is NOT Method Acting, forgodssake (similar to any politician promising four years of things like peace).
+4) Teacher may ask you to perform emotional recall even while claiming this is NOT Method Acting, forgodssake (similar to any politician promising four years of things like peace and prosperity).

 5) Consider the possibility that Stanislavsky frightens the English and is a good subject to avoid.

-6) Read Shakespeare aloud with your tongue stuck on your lower lip, because, you must assume, Teacher thinks public humiliation is good for you and this classroom exercise will perk up Teacher no end.
+6) Read Shakespeare aloud with your tongue stuck on your lower lip, because - you must assume - Teacher thinks public humiliation is good for you and this classroom exercise will - at the very least - perk up Teacher no end.

-7) Consider the possibility Teacher's need to humiliate each and every student has nothing to do with the educational process and everything to do with a little voice inside Teacher's head that says, "That'll show mother”?
+7) Also consider the possibility that Teacher's solid need to humiliate each and every student has nothing to do with the educational process and everything to do with a little voice inside Teacher's head that says, "That'll show mother!”.

 8) Teacher may also hear a tightening in your throat which is completely imperceptible to you.
 This will indicate to teacher that you are a SELFISH actor who never gives ANYthing to an audience.
 When this happens, the proper thing to do is stop breathing and smile, because if your throat wasn't tight before, it is bygod tight now.